nag92/pdblib-matlab/README.md

 ### Compatibility

-	The codes should be compatible with both Matlab and GNU Octave.
+	The codes have been tested with both Matlab and GNU Octave.

 ### Usage